kheldman/Fuel-Node-Heroku/README.md

 Follow these instructions to run the application on your local machine:

-1. Change the current directory to Node-Fuel
+1. Change the current directory to Fuel-Node-Heroku
 2. Execute the follwoing command: `node app.js`
 3. Open the following page in your web browser: [http://localhost:3000] [5]